Bluefield State College Football Schedule 2013

 In the weight room, don't be fooled by players who are always pumping iron.
 It takes a lot more than big muscles to

 succeed in college sports.
 Players are becoming more agile, and developing superior game skills every year.
 You need to develop muscle strength as well, it's true, but your primary focus in weight training should be to use the equipment to help you develop strength along a natural range of motion.
 A few simple exercises done right can replace thousands of dollars of weight-room equipment.

 Track stars have revealed the secret to developing running speed.
-You need to be able to breathe in proportion to the distance you are running.
+By controlling your breathing, you can supply oxygen to your muscles before they start to cramp up.
 As lactic acid builds up, and muscle fatigue sets in, untrained players think they've reached their limit.
 Track stars, and well-coached basketball teams, train by sprinting short distances, over and over.
 It's not fun, but it works.
 After a few months of training, the lungs begin to process oxygen more efficiently, and players find that they can run long distances non-stop, or sprint for a longer period of time.
 To improve your endurance for long-distance running, drag a small car tire behind you, tied onto a long rope around your waist.

 Free Online Course Listings